NumairGoldeye/cs194-project/README.md

 -BuyManager.cs: Manages buying one of the various buyable things in Catan.

 Chat:
 - ChatLog.cs: Handles everything related to the Chat Box.
+Has some networking calls that send the messages to all of the clients.

 ComboBox:
 - There is a folder called "ComboBox".
 None of this code was written by us (besides a few